thecoderforge/Demo.AssemblyInfo/README.md

 # Demo.AssemblyInfo
-Show the meta data about an assembly.
+Demo application showing how to access various meta data from assemblies